JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 Another of the points that I would highlight as positive is related to the military preparation and organization of their armies.
 Not only is military training carried out, but its officers are also instructed in another trade or profession.
 This avoids the problems of having an idle army in peacetime, and thus “inventing” new wars.
 According to the document, in the last 100 years they have only used their war resources as a defensive weapon.

 > _When at peace with the world, all mobile defense mechanisms are quite fully employed in trade, commerce, and recreation.
-When war is declared, the entire nation is mobilized. . . ._ ([UB 72:11.5](/en/The_Urantia_Book/72#p11_5))
+When war is declared, the entire nation is mobilized. . . ._ (<a id="a257_186"></a>[UB 72:11.5](/en/The_Urantia_Book/72#p11_5))

 I make a brief parenthesis to highlight a detail that I find very interesting and enlightening, in order to apply it to our society.
 I refer to what is mentioned about instructing someone in more than one job, and which reminds me of a paragraph from another document in Part III, document 81, “The development of modern civilization”:

 > _It is not enough to train men for work; in a complex society there must also be provided efficient methods of place finding.
 Before training citizens in the highly specialized techniques of earning a living, they should be trained in one or more methods of commonplace labor, trades or callings which could be utilized when they were transiently unemployed in their specialized work.
 No civilization can survive the long-time harboring of large classes of unemployed.
 In time, even the best of citizens will become distorted and demoralized by accepting support from the public treasury.
-Even private charity becomes pernicious when long extended to able-bodied citizens._ ([UB 81:6.32](/en/The_Urantia_Book/81#p6_32))
+Even private charity becomes pernicious when long extended to able-bodied citizens._ (<a id="a261_677"></a>[UB 81:6.32](/en/The_Urantia_Book/81#p6_32))

 As proposed in this paragraph, the key would be not to learn a trade or specialize in a single job, but to diversify our skills, in order to adapt to the labor needs of society, which are never static but rather change.
 This idea has been adopted in this “sister” civilization, and it would not be bad for us to do the same.